When do babies get easier? Caring for a baby in the early months is challenging. Learn the milestones that make life easier.

 Babies reach milestones at different points in their growth, and as always, all babies are different.

-But you’ll notice that this baby thing is a little easier once you “get your groove back.”
-You start cooking again.
-You can read more than one chapter in a book.
-You take the baby out on an errand… all on your own.
-And you slept for five straight hours.
+But you’ll notice that babies get easier once you “get your groove back.”
+You start cooking again, read more than one chapter in a book and take the baby out on an errand—all on your own.
+And you actually slept for five straight hours.